kahnon/player_orderer/README.md

 # Player Orderer
-Order Players together according to their initiative and a random component for PnP
+Read Players from a file and order them according to their initiative and a random component for PnP